k2view-academy/K2View-Academy/articles/05_DB_interfaces/05_adding_a_fabric_and_remote_fabric_interface_type.md

 # Adding a Fabric / Remote Fabric Interface Type

-A new DB interface can be created in Fabric based on **Internal Fabric** or **Remote Fabric** interface types.
+A new DB interface can be created in Fabric based on **Local Fabric** or **Remote Fabric** interface types.
-* An **Internal Fabric** interface type refers to a local Fabric Server and holds settings like User, Password, and Debug Server.
+* An **Local Fabric** interface type refers to a local Fabric Server and holds settings like User, Password, and Debug Server.
 It does not include a Host and a Port since this interface refers to the local Fabric server.
 * A **Fabric Remote** interface type refers to a remote Fabric server that belongs to a different Fabric cluster.
 Unlike an internal (local) Fabric DB interface, its settings include the Host and Port of the remote Fabric server.

-An **Internal Fabric** (local Fabric) DB interface type is defined in a project in the following cases:
+An **Local Fabric** (local Fabric) DB interface type is defined in a project in the following cases:
 * When defining a different local Fabric user for a specific Fabric activity or command.
 * When using the data as input for a Parser or any Fabric [Project function](/articles/07_table_population/08_project_functions.md).
 * When building an [LU](/articles/03_logical_units/01_LU_overview.md) based on another LU.
 For example, when creating LU Tables in an Order LU based on a Customer LU.